Evolution of Information in Interactive Decision Making: A Case Study for Multi-Armed Bandits: Achievability

-In the remainder of this section, we prove \cref{thm:achieve-success}.
+In the remainder of this section, we prove \cref{thm:achieve-success} for $t\le \frac{n}{\Delta^2}$, as a larger $t$ only makes learning easier.
 First, we restate the algorithm: \begin{enumerate}[leftmargin=6mm] \item Permute the arms uniformly at random. \item For each arm $i$, the random walk $(X^i_j)_{j\ge 0}$ starts at $0$ with steps from $D_+$ if $i$ is the best arm, and from $D_-$ otherwise.
 All walks are independent. \item For each $i\in [n]$, let $T_i$ be the first time that $X^i_{T_i}\le \theta=-1/\Delta$.
 Return arm $i$ where $i$ is the smallest index such that $\sum_{k=1}^i T_k > t$.
-If no such $i$ exists (i.e.~all arms are eliminated), return arm $1$. \end{enumerate}
+If no such $i$ exists (i.e.~all arms are eliminated), return arm $1$.\looseness=-1 \end{enumerate}

 Now let $m = \lceil 0.1 t\Delta^2 \rceil \le n$ and define three events: let $\cE_1$ be the event that the best arm is among the first $m$ arms (after the random permutation); let $\cE_2$ be the event that $\sum_{1\le i\le m, i\neq i^\star} T_i \le t$, where $i^\star$ is the optimal arm after the random permutation; let $\cE_3$ be the event that $T_{i^\star} = \infty$.